Kartaverse/Kartaverse-for-Houdini/docs/metashapepro.md

 # Metashape Pro Python Workflows

-The Agisoft [Metashape Pro](https://www.agisoft.com/features/professional-edition/) software supports for Python scripting through the use of a Metashape [Python module](https://www.agisoft.com/pdf/metashape_python_api_2_2_1.pdf).
+The Agisoft [Metashape Pro](https://www.agisoft.com/features/professional-edition/) software supports Python scripting through the use of a Metashape [Python module](https://www.agisoft.com/pdf/metashape_python_api_2_2_1.pdf).
 This allows for efficient Houdini TOPs based automation of 3DGS workflow tasks.

 There is a handy GitHub repository of [sample Metashape code](https://github.com/agisoft-llc/metashape-scripts/blob/master/src/samples/general_workflow.py) that is a great reference/learning resource when used alongside the Metashape Python API docs.